Weltpixel/infinite-scroll-magento-2-doc/README.md

                 </li>
                  <li>
                 <strong>Step 4: </strong><br>
                   In your browser go to www.yourmagentostore.com/<strong>weltpixel-extension-installation/</strong> and simply follow the installation steps from the graphical interface, presented in your browser.
-See the installation video: <a href="https://www.weltpixel.com/magento-2-lazy-load-product-extension.html#video-installation" target="blank">1 Minute Module Installation via browser GUI.</a>
                  </li>
                <li>
                 <strong>Step 5: </strong><br>